 The Best Cinnamon Applesauce Muffins

 You just can’t beat the smell of homemade muffins in the kitchen.
-These cinnamon Applesauce Muffins are no exception, and they taste just as heavenly as they smell.
+These Easy Applesauce Cinnamon Muffins are no exception, and they taste just as heavenly as they smell.

 They’re made even easier because of the melted butter.
 With no need to cream the butter and sugar, there is no need to drag out the stand mixer.
 A couple of bowls and a spatula will work just fine.

 We’ve given you a few different variations if you want to try making them healthier, adding different mix-ins or making simple substitutions.
 Let us know what you try in the comments!

 Applesauce Muffin Ingredients

 - Applesauce - use unsweetened applesauce for these muffins since we are adding sugar already.